whg-training/whg-training-resources/docs/prerequisites/UNIX.md

 To install the UNIX terminal on Windows 10 or above, the best bet is the Windows Subsystem for Linux.
 It comes with Windows 10 and effectively installs a copy of Ubuntu linux that interoperates well with your Windows computer.
-You can see [full installation instructionshere](https://learn.microsoft.com/en-us/windows/wsl/install), but here's a brief guide:
+You can see [full installation instructions here](https://learn.microsoft.com/en-us/windows/wsl/install), but here's a brief guide:

 * Start a Windows command prompt in "run as administrator" mode.
 To do this, type 'command' into the search box next to the Start menu.
 Find the 'Command Prompt' app in the results. **Don't